 \subsubsection{The Declaration and Call of POUs}

 In ST programs, statements are inside Program Organization Units (POUs), i.e., $\mathtt{FUNCTION}$, $\mathtt{FUNCTION\_BLOCK}$ or $\mathtt{PROGRAM}$.
 A $\mathtt{FUNCTION}$ is a stateless POU type, comparing to a $\mathtt{FUNCTION\_BLOCK}$ which stores its own state after execution.
-The design of $\mathtt{FUNCTION\_BLOCK}$ is to similar to a class object in the object-oriented programming (OOP) for better modularization. $\mathtt{FUNCTION\_BLOCK}$s exist in two forms: as a type or as an instance, and only the instance can be called.
-For $\mathtt{FUNCTION\_BLOCK}$ instance, the local variables retain their values between each ``call''. $\mathtt{PROGRAM}$s are defined by the IEC 61131-3 standard as a ``logical assembly of all the programming language elements and constructs necessary for the intended signal processing required for the control of a machine or process by a PLC-system'' \cite{tiegelkamp2010iec}.
-Due to space limit, we show the declaration, call and return operation of $\mathtt{FUNCTION\_BLOCK}$s in Fig.~\ref{fig15} as an example for illustration ($\mathtt{FUNCTION}$ and $\mathtt{PROGRAM}$ are shown in Fig. ~\ref{fig16} and explained only when necessary).
+The design of the $\mathtt{FUNCTION\_BLOCK}$ is similar to the concept of class-object manifestation in object-oriented programming (OOP), which aims to achieve better modularization. $\mathtt{FUNCTION\_BLOCK}$s exist in two forms: as a type or as an instance, and only the instance can be called.
+For a $\mathtt{FUNCTION\_BLOCK}$ instance, the local variables retain their values between each `call'. $\mathtt{PROGRAM}$s are defined by the IEC 61131-3 standard as a ``logical assembly of all the programming language elements and constructs necessary for the intended signal processing required for the control of a machine or process by a PLC-system'' \cite{tiegelkamp2010iec}.
+Due to space constraints, we show the declaration, call and return operation of $\mathtt{FUNCTION\_BLOCK}$s in Fig.~\ref{fig15} as an example for illustration ($\mathtt{FUNCTION}$ and $\mathtt{PROGRAM}$ are shown in Fig.~\ref{fig16} and explained only when necessary).